Interview by Silvia Iacovcich

 You often embark upon collaborations with visual artists.
 In Temple Of The Jaguar, you mirror the tracks with your own physicality dancing in monochrome – how does your relationship to the visual development?
 Is it intrinsic to sound or works on a parallel dimension?

-It’s funny; until ‘Temple of the ‘Jaguar’, I didn’t think in terms of visuals at all – I still don’t when I am making tracks.
+It’s funny; until ‘Temple of the ‘Jaguar’, I didn’t think of visuals at all – I still don’t when making tracks.
 So for me, it is not intrinsic to the music.
-When I use visuals, it’s in a complimentary way – a parallel, like you say.
+When I use visuals, it’s in a complimentary way – a parallel, as you say.
 With ‘Temple of the Jaguar’, the visual idea just appeared one day in my mind, fully formed, so I knew I had to make it.

-Having said that, I do love a good visual show in a live setting and music videos that compliment the music in some way.
+Having said that, I love a good visual show in a live setting and music videos that complement the music somehow.
 I love a visual element when it makes sense for the overall piece (which I hope I’ve done with this trilogy) rather than an intrinsic need for music to have a visual element.

 The current situation has led the events world to move to an equivalent virtual world; from a positive point of view, this has been a fertile ground to experiment with new tech mediums.
 How do you see the future of live events and artists collaborating online, in a virtual world, across different countries?

 Maybe I’m not the best person to ask about this!
-I’ve resisted as much as possible this year to move to a virtual world (though it’s hard to resist it completely).
+This year, I’ve resisted as much as possible moving to a virtual world (though it’s hard to resist completely).
 I understand the move to a virtual version in the absence of live shows, but I’m not super drawn to an experience when it exists solely as a virtual one.
-Maybe it’s better than having no events at all; maybe not, I don’t know.
-I do think we are going to see more and more events happening online (even as things begin to open up again) – and that’s cool for people who enjoy them – I’m just not convinced it’s a positive move.
+Maybe it’s better than having no events at all; I don’t know.
+I think we will see more and more events happening online (even as things begin to open up again) – and that’s cool for people who enjoy them – I’m just not convinced it’s a positive move.

 On a basic level, I feel that so much time spent looking at and interacting through a screen is detrimental to our collective mental health.
 It certainly is for me.
 This year has made me realise I want to look at a screen less and less.

 Online collaborations, on the other hand, I’m a big fan of!
-I love that I can connect with people in different parts of the world, people I’ve never met, but with whom I share a connection through music.
+I love that I can connect with people in different parts of the world, people I’ve never met but with whom I share a connection through music.
 There’s something beautifully unifying and human about that.
-Of course, with all the collaborations I’ve done, I want to eventually be in the same room as the people I’m working with and connect in the real world.
+Of course, with all my collaborations, I want to eventually be in the same room as the people I’m working with and connect with in the real world.
 For me, that’s always what virtual connections and digital technologies are about – facilitating and organising around what’s happening in the real world rather than a means to an end in themselves.

 What’s next for you?
 What are your future collaboration projects?